Senior Pastor Call Process

 • The Call Committee has intentionally established boundaries to ensure that the responsibility for evaluating candidates and making recommendations remains with the committee.

-As candidates advance through the interview process, there may be opportunities for Pastor Steward to meet and interact with individuals being considered for the Senior Pastor position.
+As candidates advance through the interview process, there may be opportunities for the current Senior Pastor, Pastor John Steward, to meet and interact with individuals being considered for the Senior Pastor position.
 Given his more than 30 years of leadership at Mount of Olives, his observations may provide helpful perspective regarding the unique culture, ministries, and leadership responsibilities of our congregation.

 Any input provided by Pastor Steward will be advisory in nature and intended to offer context based on his experience and knowledge of Mount of Olives.
 He will not participate in candidate rankings, committee deliberations, voting, or the selection of the candidate ultimately recommended to Church Council.